 A summary of the significance for changes in domain scores across target groups and over time can be found in the following table (See Table 9).
 An analysis of the change in domain scores from baseline to the first year follow-up indicated that significant improvements in QoL were reported for all MO MFP participants on: Living Arrangement, Personal Care Needs, Respect and Dignity, Choice and Control, Community Integration & Inclusion and Satisfaction.
-Mood & Health Concerns was the only domain where MFP participants did not report significant improvement from Baseline assessment to the 12 month follow-up report.
+Mood & Health Concerns was the only domain where MFP participants did not report significant improvement from Baseline assessment to the 12-month follow-up report.

 Different patterns of change in QoL are noted when examining MO MFP participants in their respective target group.
-At the 12 month follow-up, significant improvements in the domain of life satisfaction were reported for all target groups except those persons in the co-morbid DD/MI group.
-When surveyed at the 2 year follow-up, significant improvements in life satisfaction were maintained for those in the Physically Disabled and DD groups.
-Non-significant improvements in life satisfaction were reported for the baseline measure to the 2 year follow-up were reported for those in the Aged and co-morbid DD/MI groups.
+At the 12-month follow-up, significant improvements in the domain of life satisfaction were reported for all target groups except those persons in the co-morbid DD/MI group.
+When surveyed at the 2-year follow-up, significant improvements in life satisfaction were maintained for those in the Physically Disabled and DD groups.
+Non-significant improvements in life satisfaction from the baseline measure to the 2-year follow-up were reported for those in the Aged and co-morbid DD/MI groups.

 For the domain of living arrangements, all target groups reported significant improvements at both the one and two year follow-up assessments.
-A similar pattern of improvement was found for the domain of choice and control across all target groups for the 12 and 24 month follow-up surveys.
+A similar pattern of improvement was found for the domain of choice and control across all target groups for the 12 and 24-month follow-up surveys.

-Individuals in the Physically Disabled and the DD target groups were the only groups that reported a significant increase in being treated with respect and dignity at the one year follow-up However, at the two year assessment, those in the Physically Disabled group were joined by the aged and reported a significant improvement from the start of the program in being treated with respect and dignity.
+Individuals in the Aged, Physically Disabled and the DD target groups all reported a significant increase in being treated with respect and dignity at the one-year follow-up.
+However, at the two-year assessment, only those in the Physically Disabled group reported a significant improvement from the start of the program in being treated with respect and dignity.

-At the one year assessment, persons in the Aged and Physically Disabled groups reported significant improvements in having their personal care needs met when compared to the baseline measure.
+At the one-year assessment, persons in the Aged and Physically Disabled groups reported significant improvements in having their personal care needs met when compared to the baseline measure.
 No significant improvement in personal care needs from the baseline assessment was reported by those in the DD and the co-morbid DD/MI groups.
-At the two year assessment, those in the Physically Disabled and Aged groups continued to indicate an improvement in having their personal care needs met.
+At the two-year assessment, only those in the DD/MI group failed to indicate an improvement in having their personal care needs met.

-For the domain of community integration, only those individuals in the DD target group reported a significant improvement at the one year follow-up.
-At the two year assessment, those in the DD group continued to report an improvement in their community integration, however they were now joined by those in the Aged group.
+For the domain of community integration, only those individuals in the DD target group reported a significant improvement at the one-year follow-up.
+At the two-year assessment, those in the DD group continued to report an improvement in their community integration, however they were now joined by those in the Aged group.